Commentary on the New Testament

 23 “You are from below; I am from above.
 You are of this world; I am not of this world."

 The word world (Old Greek: kosmos) has different meanings in the Bible.
 It can refer to the physical-material world (the earth) as well as to the sinful society that has fallen away from GOD and thus everything that contradicts GOD's will.
 The word down (Old Greek: katō / katōterō) is linked to the devil's domain.
 This stands for darkness, lies, sin and death.
 This doesn't mean the underworld.
 In contrast to this is the word above (Old Greek: anō), which symbolically means heaven and thus GOD's domain.
 This in turn stands for light, truth, love and life.
-Verse 23 is about attitude.
-Jesus shows the difference between himself and the Pharisees, who thought and acted primarily in carnal ways.
-Unlike them, Jesus had a pure heart.
-He always spoke and acted spiritually or divinely (Matthew 16,23).
-In John 8,44, Jesus sharpens his statement by calling Satan the father of the Jews, thereby calling the Jews who argued with Jesus children of the devil.
-In other places Jesus calls the Pharisees a brood of vipers, which also refers to the devil (Matthew 23,22).
-GOD'S kingdom and the world are two opposing realms that are incompatible with each other.
-In John 17,14, Jesus also uses the phrase not of this world in reference to his disciples.
-In Colossians 3,2, Paul exhorts believers to seek what is above (anō).
-This shows that what is meant here is not a pre-existence in another place, but rather the inner mental attitude that corresponds to the nature and will of GOD.
+Verse 23 addresses a person's inner disposition.
+A worldly person thinks and acts according to the flesh, while spiritual people behave in accordance with GOD's nature and will.
+In Colossians 3,2, Paul exhorts believers to set their minds on things above (anō).
+Jesus had a pure heart and always acted spiritually, or divinely (Matthew 16,23), while the Pharisees and scribes were carnally minded.
+For this reason, Jesus calls them children of the devil (John 8,44 / Matthew 23,22).
+GOD's kingdom and the world are two opposing realms that are incompatible with each other.
+The fact that Jesus is not of this world expresses that he belongs to GOD, thereby simultaneously distinguishing himself from the sinful world.
+Jesus also says of his disciples that they are not of this world (John 15,19 / John 17,14).
+After Jesus had cleansed them through his word, they too no longer belonged to the world, but—just like Jesus—to GOD (John 15,3 / Ephesians 5,26).
+GOD did not send Jesus from heaven to earth, but into the world—that is, to the people who did not know GOD (John 3,16 f. / John 12,46 / John 18,37).
+Likewise, Jesus sends his disciples into the world to proclaim the good news to them, so that they might turn from the world—that is, from the influence of Satan—to GOD (John 17,18 / John 20,21 / Acts 26,17 f.).
 A reasonable translation of the verse is:

 23 You are carnal/devilish minded, I am spiritual/divine minded.
 You live/act/judge according to worldly standards, I don't.